-With the federal election less than six weeks away, 16 community, human rights and religious groups have joined forces to call on all candidates to refrain from misleading voters and commit to reforms to stop the spread of disinformation, which plagued the 2019 federal election and only became worse during the bushfires and the pandemic.
+During the 2022 federal election 16 community, human rights and religious groups have called on all candidates to refrain from misleading voters and commit to reforms to stop the spread of disinformation.

 By its nature, state capture is usually hidden, often in plain sight.
 The scandals that hit the news are the tip of the iceberg.
-The report breaks done six modes of influence used in state capture, and most importantly what we can do about it.
+The report breaks down six modes of influence used in state capture, and most importantly what we can do about it.

 This new report by the Human Rights Law Centre exposes how the powerful fossil fuels, gambling and tobacco industries are taking advantage of Australia’s weak integrity laws and distorting our democratic processes.

 This excellent, open-source resource helps you quickly get a sense of how your MP votes on issues in Parliament.
 A great resource for preparing for a meeting with your MP.